CatMMachado/rest-apis/Guidelines-Checklist.md

 ## Format
 - [x] API specifications SHOULD be provided in YAML format for consistency reasons.
   _Identified in: Program.cs (`#region API Specification Setup` and YAML endpoint)_

-## Internal vs External APIs
-- [ ] A clear distinction between internal and external APIs SHOULD exist.
-Both types SHOULD be available to internal users.
-Only external APIs SHOULD be made available to external users.
-- [ ] An internal API example: a backend (BE) that serves a web frontend (FE) application.

 ## API Specification Content
 - [x] API specifications MUST include or reference all required syntactic information for client developers.